LowTechCoder/rpi4-retroarch-guide/README.md

 The default set of downloadable cores are ok, but the Playstation core isn't the best, since it only offers lower resolutins.
 To fix this we need to open a terminal and edit this file and change the URL:

 The '427' may be a different number for you.
 Also, use your favorite editor instead of vim.
+Also very important to remember to never edit this file when RetroArch is running, because we have RetroArch set to save to this file when RetroArch exits!
 ```
 vim snap/retroarch/427/.config/retroarch/retroarch.cfg
 ```